Developing for the Semantic Web with Ruby on Rails, the 2012 guide

 There are plenty of Triple Stores in Java for you to run locally or in your server, like Jena, AllegroGraph, Sesame and many more.
 There are interfaces that let your Ruby application interact with those Java Triple Stores, so if your server supports Java or localhost is as far as you’ll get, them one of those might be the right solution for you.

-However, if you’re developing the webapp in Ruby on Rails, chances are you want it online and your server might not support other languages.
+However, if you’re developing the webapp in Ruby on Rails, chances are you want it online, and your infrastructure might not make it simple to support many languages and configurations.
 If that’s the case, then you need to develop an interface that creates an abstraction in your server’s database so it acts as a Triple Store.
 Such an abstraction would probably use a single 3-column table (for subject, predicate and object) and would return a set of triples for every query received.
 The hardest step should be converting from SPARQL or pure-Ruby RDF.rb queries into the proper SQL query.

 Fortunately, if you use PostgreSQL and/or SQLite, there’s an amazing work done that integrates those databases with RDF.rb data.
 It’s the Ruby gem RDF-do, and it may save you days of work and many frustrations.